Depending on the level of mobility and the layout of the home, different types of locks can be used to keep Alzheimer patients from wandering.

 How to care for dementia patients?

-As populations age, caring for people with dementia has become more common.
+As populations agecaring for people with dementia has become more common.
 Elderly caregiving may consist of formal care and informal care.
 Formal care involves the services of community and medical partners, while informal care involves the support of family, friends, and local communities, but more often from spouses, adult children, and other relatives.

 In the last few years, the number of people diagnosed with Alzheimer’s disease has risen dramatically, and as a result, so have the number of patients who wander from their care centers.
-It’s a scary situation that can lead to a lot of heartaches and lost time.
+It’s a scary situation that can lead to a lot of heartache and lost time.
 But it doesn’t have to be that way.

 See the video